13 States That Don't Tax Retirement Income

 - Mississippi doesn't have an inheritance tax.

-Nevada tax on retirement income
+Nevada income tax

 There is no state income tax in Nevada, which means your retirement income is safe from state taxes.
-You don't have to pay state taxes on investment income or wages either (if you choose to continue working).
+You don't have to pay state taxes on investment income or wages either (if you continue working).
 And heirs won't be on the hook for inheritance or estate taxes since Nevada doesn't impose those taxes.

 Taxes in New Hampshire